Luis-GameDev/Minecraft-Better-Horses-Plugin/README.md

   - Saddle & Armor
   - Color & Style
   - Trait
+  - Neutered status
   - Custom name (if set)

-  A horse can only be despawned by it's owner.
+  A horse can only be despawned by its owner.

+- ✂️ **/horse neuter**
+  Castrates the horse item in your mainhand.
+Castration is permanent and cannot be undone.

 - 🧲 **/horse spawn**
   Spawns a horse **identical to the original** using the stored data in the saddle item.